Accelerating operator Sinkhorn iteration with overrelaxation: Overrelaxation and accelerated convergence

 \end{theorem}

 \begin{proof} Let us first consider iterates $(X_t,Y_t)$ generated by the Euclidean version~\eqref{eq: overrelaxation Euclidean}, that is, using the map $\bS_\omega$.
-It is well-known, and has been worked out in detail in related work~\cite{Lehmann2022,Oseledets2023}, how the linearization of a fixed-point iteration of the form~\eqref{eq: overrelaxation Euclidean} yields a linear SOR iteration.
-We only provide a sketch.
+It is well-known, and has been worked out in detail in related work~\cite{Lehmann2022,Oseledets2023}, how the linearization of a fixed-point iteration of the form~\eqref{eq: overrelaxation Euclidean} yields a linear SOR iteration, and how to establish its local contractivity in the presence of group equivariances of Morse--Bott type.
+Here we adopt essentially the same reasoning for the problem at hand in order to provide a self-contained result.
 Given that the operators $S_1$ and $S_2$ provide the (unique) global minima for the function $f(X,Y)$ in~\eqref{eq: cost function} when one variable is fixed, we can interpret the fixed-point iteration $\bS_\omega$ as a nonlinear SOR iteration for solving the nonlinear system